 You need to wait several days after you've missed a period before you can do a Clearblue pregnancy test.

 Not true.
 All Clearblue Pregnancy Tests are over 99% accurate from the day you expect your period.
-In fact, you can use Clearblue Early Detection Pregnancy Test up to 6 days before you miss your period (5 days before you expect your period).
+In fact, you can use Clearblue Ultra Early Detection Test up to 6 days before you miss your period (5 days before you expect your period).
 If you test early and get a 'Pregnant' result you can trust it.
 However, if you test early and you get a 'Not Pregnant' test result, we recommend you test again when your period is expected.
 You should always read the in-pack leaflet before carrying out a pregnancy test.

 Myths about methods to identify your fertile days